nakamura5akihito/six-util/README.md

 SIX UTIL simplifies APIs for these functions and appends a supplementary framework of data search in the object-oriented manner.

-Since version 3.5.0, Object-MongoDB mapping utility classes are provided.
+Since version 3.5.0, Object-NoSQL mapping utility classes are provided.
 [Morphia](https://github.com/mongodb/morphia) is used for the Object-MongoDB mapping.

 > Note: Up to version 3.6.3,